Shelley E. Taylor

-Shelley Elizabeth Taylor (born 1946) is a distinguished professor of psychology at the University of California, Los Angeles.
+Shelley Elizabeth Taylor (born 1946) is an American psychologist.
+She serves as a distinguished professor of psychology at the University of California, Los Angeles.
 She received her Ph.D. from Yale University, and was formerly on the faculty at Harvard University.
 A prolific author of books and scholarly journal articles, Taylor has long been a leading figure in two subfields related to her primary discipline of social psychology: social cognition and health psychology.
 Her books include The Tending Instinct and Social Cognition, the latter by Susan Fiske and Shelley Taylor.

-Taylor's professional honors include the Distinguished Scientific Contribution Award from the American Psychological Association (APA; 1996), the William James Fellow Award from the Association for Psychological Science (APS; 2001), and the APA's Lifetime Achievement Award, which she received in August 2010.
+Taylor's professional honours include the Distinguished Scientific Contribution Award from the American Psychological Association (APA; 1996), the William James Fellow Award from the Association for Psychological Science (APS; 2001), and the APA's Lifetime Achievement Award, which she received in August 2010.
 Taylor was inducted into the United States National Academy of Sciences in 2009.
 She was elected to the American Philosophical Society in 2018.
 For 2019 she received the BBVA Foundation Frontiers of Knowledge Award in Social Sciences.

-Early life
+Early life and education

 Taylor was born in 1946 in the small village of Mt.
 Kisco, New York.
-She was the only child to her father, a history teacher, and her mother, a former pop and jazz pianist turned piano teacher.
+She was the only child of her father, a history teacher, and her mother, a former pop and jazz pianist turned piano teacher.
 Before her father became a history teacher, he was a psychiatric nurse.
 During World War II, he was ineligible for service because of Polio, so he volunteered with the Society of Friends and built the first mental hospital in Eritrea.
-She grew up in Chappaqua, New York, about 1 hour north of New York City near the Connecticut border.
+She grew up in Chappaqua, New York, about one hour north of New York City near the Connecticut border.
 Taylor attended Horace Greeley High School in Chappaqua.
-While in high school, one of her history teachers received a grant from the school to study psychology over the summer.
-When the school year began instead of teaching history, she taught psychology and it was a life changing experience for her and a lot of her classmates.
+After one of Taylor's high school history teachers received a grant to study psychology, she began teaching psychology to her students instead of history — a life-changing experience for Taylor.

-College
+Connecticut College

 Taylor began classes at Connecticut College in 1964.
-She enrolled in both history and psychology courses but was leaning more towards history.
-However, the instructor for her Introductory Psychology Course informed her that her performance in class indicated that she should pursue psychology.
-When she objected, he responded "You'd be a terrible historian."
-After that encounter, Taylor became a psychology major.
-She originally wanted to be a clinician, but after spending a summer with Volunteers in Service to America where she worked with mostly older and heavily medicated Schizophrenic men, she did not feel as though it was satisfying and decided to do research.
+Influenced by her father's stories, she signed up for an introductory psychology class, which concluded with an offer from the professor to major in the subject.
+Taylor expected to become a clinician, but after spending a summer with Volunteers in Service to America working with schizophrenic men, she decided research would be more satisfying.
 Her first experiment examined women's evaluations of other women who had chosen to go into careers instead of having traditional family roles.
 With Sara Kiesler as her advisor, Taylor was interested in attending graduate school at either the University of Rochester to work with Elaine Walster or Yale to work with David Mettee.
 She eventually decided on Yale.